zalayo/Hierarchical-Linkage-Regression/README.md

 - *Outputs*:
     - **None**

+## Example Files

+Examples of clustered random, image and text data are provided with associated data and label files in **example-randomdata.tar**, **example-imagedata.tar** and **example-textdata.tar**, respectively.
+A trained regression model using a 2-hidden layer feedforward neural network with relu activation function is provided as well (**regression-model.sav**).
+The clustered image and text data were obtained from publically available databases online.
+Details of how those data were sourced and processed to generate clusters is described in [1].
+The text dataset contains an additional **wordlabels.txt** file that contains the word labels pertaining to each data point in the dataset.

 ## References
 [1] Zalay, O. *Blind method for inferring cluster number in multidimensional data sets by regression on linkage hierarchies generated from random data.* Submitted to PLOS One, Aug 2019